 Things To Do Around Abu Dhabi

-Visit Dubai: A short drive of less than two hours will lead you to the UAE’s most glamorous city.
+Travel From Abu Dhabi To Dubai: If you're traveling to Abu Dhabi, why not see Dubai at the same time?
+A short drive of less than two hours will lead you to the UAE’s most glamorous city.
 From Burj Khalifa, the Dubai Mall and Dubai Frame to Burj Al Arab and the man-made Palm Jumeirah Island, there is a lot to see here.
-Depending on the number of hours or day you wish to spend here, you can sign up for a dhow cruise, enjoy a trip to its theme parks such as IMG Worlds of Adventure or plan a whole day at Dubai Parks and Resorts.
+Depending on the number of hours or days you wish to spend here, you can sign up for a dhow cruise, enjoy a trip to its theme parks, such as IMG Worlds of Adventure or plan a whole day at Dubai Parks and Resorts.

 Getting Around Abu Dhabi

-To get around in the city, you can consider a private transfer with driver through a professional tours company or instead opt to travel in the public buses or cabs which are equally safe.
+To get around in the city, you can consider a private transfer with a driver through the company of a professional tour or instead opt to travel in the public buses or cabs which are equally safe.

 Best Time To Visit Abu Dhabi